This blog discusses the science behind soil aeration. You may also find our soil aeration case study and our flood management blog of interest.

 - In sandy soils positive soil physical changes may occur.

-There are currently two serious players in the Australian market.
-The Sisis Javelin Aer-Aid is sold by JT Turf and the Air2G2 is sold by Sustainable machinery.
-So, how do these stack up?
 From all reports, both do a pretty good job.
-As I see it I believe both have their place in the marketplace.
-Currently, the Air2G2 appears to be more widely available as it was the first onto the market here.
-The soon-to-be-launched upgraded Sisis Javelin Aer-Aid allows the injection of liquids through the tines and therefore should be a game changer in the turf industry.
+As I see it, they both have their place in the marketplace.
+Currently, the Air2G2 appears to be more widely available as it was the first onto the market.
+The soon-to-be-launched Sisis Javelin Aer-Aid allows the injection of liquids through the tines and therefore will be a game changer in the turf industry.

 Potential issues